-Patients receiving end of life care, carers, those at risk of developing a long-term condition and those requiring advice on their diet, smoking and alcohol cessation.
-Patients were then signposted to the relevant service.
+- Patients receiving end of life care, carers, those at risk of developing a long-term condition and those requiring advice on their diet, smoking and alcohol cessation.
+Patients were signposted to the relevant service. - Other services, such as counselling, were available on the premises and smoking cessation advice was available from a local support group.

-The practice's uptake for the cervical screening programme was 81%, which was 5% above the CCG average of and 4% above the national average.
+The practice's uptake for the cervical screening programme was 79%, which was slightly lower than the CCG and national averages of 82%.
 There was a policy to offer telephone reminders for patients who did not attend for their cervical screening test.
-The practice demonstrated how they encouraged uptake of the screening programme by using information in different languages and for those with a learning disability and they ensured a female sample taker was available.
-The practice also encouraged its patients to attend national screening programmes for bowel and breast cancer screening.
+The practice demonstrated how they encouraged uptake of the screening programme by ensuring a female sample taker was available.
+The practice also encouraged their patients to attend national screening programmes for bowel and breast cancer screening.
 There were failsafe systems in place to ensure results were received for all samples sent for the cervical screening programme and the practice followed up women who were referred as a result of abnormal results.

-Childhood immunisation rates for the vaccinations given were comparable to CCG/national averages.
-For example, childhood immunisation rates for the vaccinations given to under two year olds ranged from 83% to 96% and five year olds from 96% to 100%.
+Childhood immunisation rates for the vaccinations given were comparable to national averages.
+For example, childhood immunisation rates for the vaccinations given to under two year olds ranged from 86.8% to 98.5% (national average from 73.3% to 95.1%) and five year olds from 87.3% to 98.4% (national average from 81.4% to 95.1%).